 Challenge 3: Granularity and contract manufacturing

 Price competition leads companies to find somebody else to produce some of the components.
-It leads to outsourcing, offshore and many other options to make the same work in a different place.
-Bill of materials is a critical element in supporting of contract manufacturing.
+It leads to outsourcing, offshore, and many other options to make the same work in a different place.
+The Bill of materials is a critical element in supporting of contract manufacturing.
 You need to have an ability to organize BOM in a way that allows you enough granularity and at the same time makes engineering and manufacturing BOM much simpler.
-Ability reconcile multiple bill of materials and support new type of change processes becomes even more important.
+The ability reconcile multiple bill of materials and support new type of change processes becomes even more important.

 What is my conclusion?
-Bill of Materials is a critical element in the success of many manufacturing companies.
+The Bill of Materials is a critical element in the success of many manufacturing companies.
 Think about driving maps.
-In the past we printed it on a paper, folded and put next to your driver seat.
+In the past we printed it on a paper, folded, and put next to your driver seat.
 Now it is different – social GPS systems can alert you about driving conditions and suggest alternative routes.
-You need to have a new tools to manage BOMs.
+You need to have a new tool to manage BOMs.
 Traditional BOM management systems won’t survive in a modern manufacturing world.
-This is a wake-up call for PLM vendors and other software companies in manufacturing world.
+This is a wake-up call for PLM vendors and other software companies in the manufacturing world.
 Just my thoughts…

 Image courtesy of [jsccreationsz] / FreeDigitalPhotos.net